NCCD- Frequently Asked Questions

 - Recording, verifying and submitting data on the number of students in the school to be counted in the collection.

 School principals are responsible for verifying the accuracy of NCCD data and validating that there is evidence at the school to support the inclusion of a student in the NCCD.
-This is a key responsibility given that NCCD data will be used to inform funding and may now be the subject of audits or compliance activities.
+This is a key responsibility given that NCCD data is now used to inform Australian Government recurrent funding and may now be the subject of audits or compliance activities.
 As such, it is essential that principals ensure that student information submitted for the NCCD is:

 - supported by evidence

 - quality assured (i.e. passed through school processes to manage data quality, such as internal moderation).